autodesk-platform-services/aps-hubs-bulk-files-manager/Documentation/user-guide.md

   ## Additional Options

   - By `Advanced Filters` when Create Upload, you may select files types to exclude, folder names to exclude, or write custom Javascript to determine which files should be uploaded or downloaded.
   - Settings >> `Hangfire` provides the dashboard on the jobs of uploads and downloads.
   - Settings >> `Utilities` allows you to dump available hubs(accounts), projects, folders etc. to excel file.
-- The `flower icon` on the bottom right corner is the console that tracks the logs of each HTTP traffic.
-5. To restart a failed upload, select the files you with to repeat and press `Retry Selected`
+  - To restart a failed upload, select the files you with to repeat and press `Retry Selected`
-6. To view the details of a bulk upload, click the row of the Bulk Upload you wish to view.
+  - To view the details of a bulk upload, click the row of the Bulk Upload you wish to view.